 The times are: Monday – Friday at 10.00 | 11.00 | 12.00 | 13.30 | 14.30 | 15.30

-For a closer look at the building and further insight into its history, we offer guided tours through our partner Jonathan Schofield which can be booked through his website.
+Please note that only the Library and a small part of the medieval building are normally available to view.
+For a closer look at the Library and a full tour of the medieval buildings, we offer guided tours through our partner Jonathan Schofield which can be booked through his website.

 The Library is closed on public holidays, and between Christmas and New Year.